Dr. Stephanie Chan, PT

 Do you accept insurance?

-We accept some Aetna, Cigna, BlueCross BlueShield, and UnitedHealthcare plans, and are out-of-network with them.
-We do our best to match or come close to your in-network benefits to minimize any financial difference to you.
-Your benefits determine your coverage and responsibility.
+We accept some Aetna, Cigna, BlueCross BlueShield, and UnitedHealthcare plans on an out-of-network basis.
+We do our best to match or come close to your in-network benefits to minimize any financial difference to you, though ultimately your benefits determine your coverage and responsibility.
 For more detail, contact us to discuss your plan.
 A Good Faith Estimate is available upon request or prior to the start of care for self-pay or uninsured patients.

 What sets you apart from the bigger, more well-known clinics, many of which are in-network with my plan?

 The answer is a simple combination of time, expertise, and values.
 Unlike most NYC PT clinics that aim to maximize their profits with high volume, we prioritize quality of care over all else.
 Dr. Chan sees patients 1:1 for 45-50 minutes, choosing a low volume, high quality practice model to deliver patient-focused care.
-Patients are not juggled simultaneously, nor left with an aide or by themselves without guidance.
-Dr. Chan is hands-on, holistic, solution-oriented, and educates her patients so that they gain a deeper understanding of their body over time.
+Patients are not juggled simultaneously, nor left with an aide or alone without guidance.
+Dr. Chan is hands-on, holistic, solution-oriented, and educates her patients to help them gain a deeper understanding of their body over time.

 How will my PT know how to treat me without a doctor's prescription or diagnosis?